polarityio/google-drive/README.md

 The ID of the Team Drive to search.
 This option only has an effect if the `Search Scope` option is set to `[Specific Drive]`

+### Display File Thumbnails
+If checked, a found file's thumbnail will be display

-### Get File Content
+### Get Unformatted File Text Content
-If checked, file results will display a content of the found file if available.
+If checked, a found file's unformatted text content will be displayed if it is available.
-> NOTE: This could increase search time
+> NOTE: This could increase search time if checked.

 ## About Polarity